telamon/survive.click/README.md

 zero resources and can sustain itself on the scraps left by our digital society.

-**Next step** is to design the 'collector'-ant whose sole purpose will be to collect pebbles, decrypt them and attach labels on 'where' and 'when' it was collected.
+**Next step** is to design the 'collector'-ant whose sole purpose will be to collect pebbles, decrypt them and attach labels on _where_ and _when_ it was collected.

 In other words enriching the data with real business value.